pletzer/nemoflux/README.md

 ```
 assuming you have ImageMagick installed.

 Feel free to edit the target points in file ../data/sa/S3_sa.txt.
-The flux crossing land is set to zero.
+When the target points intersect land, the flux will be set to zero.